-From bridges joining a city together to lights made of recycled materials to walls that create atmosphere, the design world infuses our life at every level.
-Let's meet a few of the people who shape our future.
+From bridges joining a city together, to a light fitting made of recycled materials, to walls that create atmosphere, the design world infuses our life at every level.
+We get to know a few of those responsible for our future.

 Making light work

 What magic happens when you combine a beautiful design aesthetic with fervent sustainability and truly life changing social responsibility?
 Graypants.

 With their ingenious lights made from recycled materials, the American-Dutch design company is creating a stir.
 Founders Jonathan and Seth are actually architects by nature, but their passion for creating stunning pieces of furniture and lighting from recycled materials means that their buildings remain in the shadows.
 The materials, the people who put them together and the wonderful ideas tell a compelling story of design that makes a difference.

 Read more about Graypants

 Poetry for the walls